 9. Next Actions

 Seeking a leader for the SSRS Expert working group.
-GE was requested to lead the working group – Giovanni Zanelli (GE Transport) will be raise this questions at the management of the GE.
+GE was requested to lead the working group – Giovanni Zanelli (GE Transport) will clarify that within GE’s management.

-Managing a ERTMS System Expert Group working task for the middle/end of may
+Setting up a first SSRS Expert Group working task meeting for the 2nd half of May (by TBD: SSRS working group leader).

-Managing a SSRS Requirement and Criteria group for the middle of may
+Setting up a SSRS Review group for the middle of May (by SNCF).